 Pathophysiology

-Telogen effluvium is triggered when a physiologic stress causes a large number of hairs in the growing phase of the hair cycle (anagen) to abruptly enter the resting phase (telogen).
-The growth of the telogen hairs ceases for 1 to 6 months (on average 3 months), though this cessation of growth is not noticed by the patient.
-When the hairs reenter the growth phase (anagen), the hairs which had been suspended in the resting phase (telogen) are extruded from the follicle, and hair shedding is observed.
+Telogen effluvium is triggered when physiologic stress causes a large number of hairs in the growing phase (anagen phase) of the hair cycle to abruptly enter the resting phase (telogen phase).
+During this phase, the growth of the telogen hairs ceases for 1 to 6 months (on average 3 months), though the patient does not notice this cessation of growth.
+When the affected hairs re-enter the growth phase (anagen phase), the hair strands that had been suspended in the resting phase (telogen) are extruded from the follicle, resulting in noticeable hair shedding.

 Histopathology